Koutecký–Levich equation

 Note the similarity of this equation to the conductance of an electrical circuits in parallel.

 The Koutecký–Levich equation is also commonly expressed as:

 The kinetic current (iK) can be modeled by the Butler-Volmer Equation and is characterized by being potential dependent.
 On the other hand, the mass transport current (iMT) depends on the particular electrochemical setup and amount of stirring.

 Koutecký–Levich plot

-In the case a rotating disk electrode setup is used and the electrode is flat and smooth, the iMT can modeled using the Levich equation.
+In the case a rotating disk electrode setup is used and the electrode is flat and smooth, the iMT can be modeled using the Levich equation.
 Inserted in the Koutecký–Levich equation, we get: